NewsPinellas County

 LARGO, Fla. — Thousands of hot sauce and taco lovers will flock to the Largo Event Center over the course of the weekend.

-For 25 years, the festival has provided local vendors with an opportunity to grow their brand and establish their presence in the community.
+For 25 years, the festival has offered local vendors an opportunity to expand their brand and establish a presence in the community.

 “Folks who come here are looking for something spicy and something to excite their taste buds and something new that you're not going to get in your local grocery store or what have you,” says Bindu Grandhi, owner of My Spice Buds.